cuwfnguyen/face_recognition/README.md

-# face recognize using mtcnn, facenet and flask
+# face recognize using dlib, facenet and flask